subaquatic-pierre/chess-frontend/README.md

 - method is too long and complicated
 - split method into smaller parts to be used around moving a piece

+4. Use single component in frontend for controls

+5. Currently server does not support maintaining socket sessions across multiple tabs or between page refreshes

+   - Save session profile in server, check last heartbeat on interval for each session if heartbeat is over time, clear session from server.
+This will allow clients to continue session between page reloads, which terminate session connection by protocol.

+6. Separate GameManager from ChatServer, create RoomManager to handle room logic and GameManager to handle game logic, both can be contained by ChatServer

 ## Features